rust-lang/rfcs/text/3366-diagnostic-attribute-namespace.md

 impl !IntoIterator for String {}
 ```

 This would simplify the syntax of the proposed attribute, but in turn block the implementation of type based filtering on the stabilization of `negative_impls`.
 On the other hand it would likely simplify writing more complex filters, that match only a certain generic set of types and it would prevent "duplicating" the filter-logic as this reuses the exiting trait system.
-The large disadvantage of this approach is that it couples error messages to the crates public API.
+To express complex filtering logic this would likely need some sort of `specialization` for at least negative trait implementations.
+A second disadvantage of this approach is that it couples error messages to the crates public API.
 Removing a negative trait impl is a breaking change, removing a `#[on_unimplemented]` attribute is only a change in the emitted compiler error.

-* Allow `#[diagnostic::on_unimplemented]` to be placed on types instead of traits.
-This would allow third party crates to customize the error messages emitted for unsatisfied trait bounds with out of crate traits.
-This feels more like an extension to the proposed attribute.

 # Prior art
 [prior-art]: #prior-art